voidware/trek14/readme.md

 Means, 1 *Federation* vessel, 1 *Star* and 2 *Planets*.
 Other codes are K for Klingons and B for bases.

-You can use arrow keys within long range scan to move around.
-However, only the known galatic content will be available.
-So areas not yet scanne will remain blank.
+You can use arrow keys within long range scan to pan around.
+But only the _currently known_ galactic content will be available.
+Areas not yet scanned will be displayed as "????".
+Panning the Long Range Scan always renders the view from the middle Z plane (ie X,Y,1).

 _Kirk's tip:_
 > Be sure to locate a nearby base _before_ going into battle.
 Use the long range scan movement arrows to remind you where the base is when you want to warp out.